Haartag/CoffeeDiary/README.md

  ToDO:
   - some refactoring - clean it!
   - share button
-  - localisation
-  - add moka icon
-  - remove deleted images from storage
+  - remove deleted images from storage - didnt work now?
   - some sql-safety?
   - some tests